 The Kula Cloth comes in a variety of patterns and designs, including limited edition artist series Kulas and stock print Kulas.
 This pee cloth also comes in solid colors.

 You can buy the Kula Cloth on REI’s website.
-On REI, it’s available in three patterns (arctic pine, pride peaks and tents) and one solid color, stealth black.
+On REI, it’s available in two patterns (arctic pine and pride peaks) and one solid color, stealth black.